Every year on November 11, Americans honor the 19.6 million veterans in the US.

 Build a home for severely injured vets

-Severely injured veterans often come home needing a place to live that better accommodates their physical disabilities.
+Severely injured veterans often come home needing a place to live that accommodates their physical disabilities.
 Building Homes for Heroes builds specially modified homes for veterans that help them live independently.
 These homes are provided at no cost to the veterans.
 The organization also provides financial planning services.

 Honor the greatest generation